 Will Splash Mountain Close at Tokyo Disneyland?

 Splash Mountain could be reimagined at Tokyo Disneyland, per the operator of Japan’s Disney parks.
 This post covers comments from OLC and why we think the ride is unlikely to close–plus photos of Critter Country, which is basically “Splash Mountain Land.”
-(Updated June 10, 2023.)
+(Updated October 8, 2024.)

-Tokyo Disneyland’s Splash Mountain is now the only operational version of the attraction in the world, after Splash Mountain closed at both Walt Disney World and Disneyland to be reimagined into Tiana’s Bayou Adventure.
-The new ride will pick up this story after the final kiss, and join Princess Tiana and Louis on a musical adventure as they prepare for their first-ever Mardi Gras performance.
+Tokyo Disneyland’s Splash Mountain is now the only operational version of the attraction in the world, after the versions of the ride closed at both Walt Disney World and Disneyland and were reimagined into Tiana’s Bayou Adventure.
+The reimagined ride picks up the story of The Princess and the Frog after the film, joining Princess Tiana and Louis on a musical adventure as they prepare for their first-ever Mardi Gras performance.

 Per news reports in Japan, Oriental Land Company stated that discussions were underway on whether to change the popular attraction at Tokyo Disneyland.
 An Oriental Land Company representative said they were aware of the proposed change for the U.S. parks, adding that consideration was being given about what to do with the ride at Tokyo Disneyland.

+Before we get to that, some quick background that serves as important context.
 For those who are unfamiliar with it, Splash Mountain at Tokyo Disneyland is essentially its own land.
 The attraction itself is largely a plussed clone (unquestionably the best version of Splash Mountain), but the land that was built around it is wholly unique.

 It was one of the first major expansions embarked upon by Tokyo Disneyland, and its engaging and layered design represents an antidote to the large expanses of flat pavement and wide walkways throughout the park’s early formulaic copy and paste years.